HetNieuweOrganiseren/Holacracy-Constitution-Vertaling/Holacracy-Constitution-Vertaling.md

 De Cirkel Leider bepaal de toewijzing voor de vervulling van een Rol.
 Deze mag gegeven worden aan een ieder die bereid is de Rol te vervullen.
 De Cirkel Leider mag de toewijzing tussen een Rol en de persoon die haar vervult ten alle tijden intrekken.
 Ook mag jij een Rol op ieder moment neer leggen tenzij anders afgesproken is.
-Een Rol kan door meerdere mensen op het zelfde moment vervult worden.
+Een Rol kan door meerdere mensen op het zelfde moment vervuld worden.
 Mensen kunnen zoveel Rollen vervullen als gezond is.

 ~~A Circle Lead may further focus a Role assignment on only a specific context.
 To do so, the entire Role definition must still be relevant within that context.
 When a focus is used, each assignment focus behaves like a separate Role.
 The Role's Purpose, Domains, and Accountabilities all still apply, but only within the focus of the assignment.~~

 De Cirkel Leider mag voorts een 'focus' met een specifieke context aanbrengen op de toewijzing.
 Om dat te doen moet de gehele Rol wel relevant zijn binnen die context.
-Als een focus toegepast word dan gedraagt elke toewijzing zich als een apparte Rol.
+Als een focus toegepast wordt dan gedraagt elke toewijzing zich als een aparte Rol.
 Het Doel, e.v.t.
 Domein en verantwoordelijkheden blijven geldig maar alleen binnen de focus van de toezeging

 ~~No one other than a Circle Lead may assign a Role or revoke a Role assignment within the Circle, unless the Circle has delegated control of Role assignments to a different Role or process.
 A Policy may further constrain Role assignments or removals.~~